yahmed03/yahmed03.github.io/README.md

 # Tutorial

 ## Forking the repository

 - Fork this repository to your own Github account
+  > Important!
+Rename the repository to `<your_github_username>.github.io` - this is required for Github Pages to work.
+Read more about Github Pages [here](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site).
 - Clone your forked repository to your local machine using `git clone`
   - Think about where you want to clone the repository to on your local machine and consider using the `.` operator
 - Open the repository in VS Code using `code .`